LuchinChang/LuchinChang.github.io/_projects/PDAugment.md

 {% include figure.html path="assets/img/PDAugment/Dali_result.png" class="img-fluid rounded" caption="Table 2: The WERs (%) of Dali corpus." %}

 For more experiment details and ablation studies, please refer to the <a href="{{page.paper}}">paper</a> and the <a href="{{page.code}}">code repo</a>.

+## Acknowledgments

+This work was done while I was a research assistant at NextLab, Zhejiang University in 2021, and it is part of the Microsoft [Muzic](https://github.com/microsoft/muzic) open source library.